oopsmonk/documentation/hornet/1.0/guides/configuring-snapshots.md

 # Configuring local snapshots

 **Over time, your node's ledger accumulates many transactions, which use a lot of memory.
-This topic discusses how to configure [local snapshots](root://getting-started/0.1/network/nodes.md#local-snapshots) to delete old transactions from your node's ledger and to create backup snapshot files.**
+This topic discusses how to configure local snapshots to prune old transactions from your node's database and to create backup snapshot files.**

 ## Enabling local snapshots